MiamiCenterPL/VoidUI-InfoBoxes/README.md

 - https://modworkshop.net/mod/20997

 Void UI Infoboxes, Void UI and BeardLib are mods and therefore you need to unpack them to the PAYDAY 2/mods folder.
+##Credits
+Xeletron for releasing VoidUI
+test1 for maintenaning it overtime

+lil Bitz for generous support, localization fixes, new features ideas and help with filtering a lot of timers

+Okumura for debugging and reporting timers
+MaximysKing for feedback and testing
+Zelzone Zero for chineese translation
+TARE104KA for russian translation